 The UK remains a member of the EU until March 2019, and the rights of EU citizens to live and work in the UK are currently unaffected until 31 December 2020.

 See up-to-date information for EU citizens and their families on the gov.uk website.

 Non-European Economic Area citizens

 If you are not a British citizen, or a national of a country in the European Economic Area (EEA) or Switzerland, you will need a visa before you travel to the UK.
-To obtain a visa, you need to meet the requirements of UK Visas and Immigration (UKVI), which is responsible for managing migration in the UK.
+To obtain a visa, you need to meet the requirements of UKVI, which is responsible for managing migration in the UK.